← Back to research

 Bottom Line

-Not recommended for: Teams needing enterprise support, GUI approval workflows, or developers uncomfortable with command-line interfaces.
+Not recommended for: Teams needing enterprise support, GUI approval workflows, the latest agentic features (subagents, background execution), or anyone betting on rapid future development.

 Research by Ry Walker Research • methodology